Privacy Policy

 Some of the third parties listed in section 8 are established outside the EU and EEA.
 Where personal data is transferred to these third parties, the transfer is covered by the safeguards required by Articles 44 to 49 GDPR.

-Google LLC (United States), AdSense.
+Google LLC (United States), AdSense and Google Analytics 4.
 Google relies on (i) the EU-US Data Privacy Framework (DPF), under which Google LLC is certified, and (ii) Standard Contractual Clauses (SCCs) approved by the European Commission, for transfers not covered by the DPF.
 The relevant adequacy mechanism is the European Commission Implementing Decision (EU) 2023/1795 of 10 July 2023.
+IP anonymization (anonymize_ip: true) is enabled on the GA4 client so the visitor's full IP is truncated before any transfer to Google.

 Formspree Inc. (United States), contact form.
 Formspree relies on Standard Contractual Clauses for transfers from the EU to the United States.